csongorb/growingstuff/process/onstage.md

 - And then after we've done that stuff we have a conversation about design process?
 Maybe Csongor and unspecified guest are involve in this thing at every step?
 (Mostly wrote myself in to not assign work, but I think it could be more fun if it's an everybody thing?)

 There's something slightly unsatisfactory about this for me right now but I can't quite name it.
 Maybe a bit too chaotic.
 Not sure.
 Not sure.

+## 2024-04-11 Csongor: The Flag!

+Yes, I had the same feeling after the meeting.
+Lots of good ideas, but no sense of a resolution, no satisfying unity of thought.

+But why is this happening?
+How do you overcome flags, how do you get to the other side?
+But these are the big questions again, interesting, but we have a puzzle to solve.

+Just a few more ideas, thinking out loud:

+We could connect on-stage more with *The Designer Is Present*.
+Either by having on-stage at the beginning (of A MAZE.) where you could integrate the audience's input into the design of the game you are working on, by starting to draw ideas!
+Like an *intro*, the *start*.
+Or the other way around: having on-stage as a looking-back at *The Designer Is Present*, a post mortem, a reflection.
+In its purest form: you could just sit there and write the journal.

+Or we could go in the opposite direction and just make things simpler: three stages (you, us, drawing) is too much for such a short session.
+Maybe two would be enough / clearer / more focused?

+Still no resolution... is this a case where writing is not enough?
+Let's meet again!